JHSRobo/camera_stream/camera_flash.md

 # Cameras
+Written by James Randall '24

 These are the steps for preparing our Pi Camera SD Cards.
 It's a part of our larger Software Documentation repository, and it was relevant for the creation of our Pi Cameras, so I excerpted it here.

-Written by James Randall.

 The obvious question here is: "Why not SD Card cloning?"